Gain flexibility, job security, & no cap on your income as a tax preparer

 - State requirements for tax return preparers can range from nothing, to annual registration, a required beginner course, and/or a state exam that you must pass.
 You may also have continuing education requirements.
 Many states still don’t have any requirements!

 Step 4: Continue Your Education

-Upon completion of both courses and registering for your PTIN, you can be approved as an IRS Qualified Preparer and receive an AFSP- Record of Completion from the IRS.
+Upon completion of both courses (Comprehensive Tax Course and AFTR Course) and registering for your PTIN, you can be approved as an IRS Qualified Preparer and receive an AFSP – Record of Completion from the IRS.

 The AFSP program sets non-credentialed tax return preparers apart from their competition, and also gives preparers some representation rights for their clients.